Nevada RN to BSN Programs

 - Submit to a health background check, which may include an up-to-date vaccination roster

 Even online, the RN to BSN programs have a robust mix of theory and practical courses.
-For example, at the University of Nevada, Reno, the Orvis School of Nursing outlines upper division nursing courses in their RN to BSN program in order to ensure that BSN candidates receive enough theoretical hours in relevant disciplines of the field:
+For example, at the University of Nevada, Reno, the Orvis School of Nursing outlines upper-division nursing courses in their RN to BSN program in order to ensure that BSN candidates receive enough theoretical hours in relevant disciplines of the field:

 - NURS 418R: Nursing Research Methods